 On September 1, 2000, President Clinton announced that he had decided not to authorize deployment of a National Missile Defense system.
 He stated that he could not conclude "that we have enough confidence in the technology, and the operational effectiveness of the entire NMD system, to move forward to deployment."
 He also noted that the delay in a deployment decision would permit the United States to continue its efforts to convince Russia to modify the ABM Treaty.
 He stated that he believed it would be "far better to move forward in the context of the ABM Treaty."
-Russian officials praised the delay in the deployment decision, but some in Moscow may mistakenly believe that Russia's resistance to changes in the ABM Treaty caused the delay.
-President Clinton indicated that it was the technology that caused the delay, even though the Treaty remains an issue.

-The Bush Administration has taken a different approach to the ABM Treaty, arguing that the United States would need to "leave behind the constraints" of the Treaty to pursue the development and deployment of missile defenses.
+The Bush Administration took a different approach to the ABM Treaty, arguing that the United States would need to "leave behind the constraints" of the Treaty to pursue the development and deployment of missile defenses.
 The President called on Russia to join the United States in developing a new framework for strategic stability and international security in the post-Cold War era.
-During the President's visit to Europe in mid-June, some officials from the Administration argued that the United States would need to abandon the Treaty soon because the Treaty would inhibit testing of ballistic missile defense concepts.
+During the President's visit to Europe in mid-June, some officials argued that the United States would need to abandon the Treaty soon because the Treaty would inhibit testing of ballistic missile defense concepts.

 In mid-July 2001, the Bush Administration offered Congress a more detailed description of its missile defense plans when it submitted its amended defense budget for FY2002.
-The Administration requested \$8.3 billion, an increase of more \$3 billion, or 57%, from the FY2001 budget, to support a robust research and development program into a wide range of missile defense technologies.
+The Administration requested \$8.3 billion, an increase of more \$3 billion, or 57%, from the

+FY2001 budget, to support a robust research and development program into a wide range of missile defense technologies.
 The Administration also reorganized BMDO to eliminate the distinctions between theater missile defense and national missile defense, instead dividing the programs into boost-phase, mid-course, and terminal technologies.
 Furthermore, in testimony before Congress on July 13, 2001, Deputy Secretary of Defense Wolfowitz stated that the United States might soon test the ability of Aegis theater defense radars to track strategic ballistic missiles.
 This type of test could be interpreted to be an effort to test non-ABM systems in an ABM mode, which is forbidden by the ABM Treaty.
 Consequently, Secretary Wolfowitz noted that the United States could bump up against the limits in the Treaty "in months" rather than in years.
 However, he said that the United States would not violate the ABM Treaty.
 Instead, the Administration would seek Russia's agreement and understanding on a framework that would allow the United States to move beyond the ABM Treaty, and, if this was not possible, the United States could withdraw.
 DOD delayed the problematic tests in October of 2001, for technical reasons.
 But Secretary Rumsfeld stated that the Aegis radars would not be used in the tests when they did occur because this would violate the Treaty.
 Some interpreted these comments as evidence that the United States was seeking to reach an agreement with Russia that would not involve violations of the Treaty.
 Others, however, stated that Secretary Rumsfeld hoped the cancellations would emphasize how much the Treaty constrained U.S. missile defense programs and would highlight the need for the United States to withdraw from the Treaty.